jparker25/jparker25.github.io/_pages/about.md

 classes: wide
 ---

-Welcome to my professional webpage.
 I currently hold a position as a Postdoctoral Associate in the [Department of Mathematics at the University of Pittsburgh](https://www.mathematics.pitt.edu), collaborating with [Dr. Jonathan Rubin](https://www.mathematics.pitt.edu/people/jonathan-rubin).
 Our research focuses on exploring the substantia nigra pars reticulata (SNr) and its response to dopamine depletion using a biophysical dynamical model.
 This work is conducted in partnership with the [Gittis lab](https://labs.bio.cmu.edu/gittis/) at [Carnegie Mellon University](https://www.cmu.edu).
 For more detailed information about my academic and research endeavors, please explore the various tabs on this site.
 I am always open to engaging with others in the scientific community, so please do not hesitate to contact me.

+***
 ### Background
 I earned my PhD in Applied Mathematics from the [University of New Hampshire](https://ceps.unh.edu/integrated-applied-mathematics), where I was mentored by [Dr. Kevin Short](https://findscholars.unh.edu/display/kmshort) and specialized in nonlinear dynamics.
 My doctoral research centered on the concept of stabilizing chaos in neural models through mutual stabilization, a process detailed further in my [publications](/publications/).
 I have a strong fondness for developing computational models and visualization tools to facilitate the analysis of mathematical models.

 Beginning with my undergraduate studies in Physics at [Elon University](https://www.elon.edu/u/academics/arts-and-sciences/physics/), I have consistently engaged in mathematical and computational neuroscience, which remained the focus throughout my doctoral and postdoctoral research.
 My broader academic interests span mathematical biology, computational neuroscience, and climate dynamics.
 Moving forward, I am contemplating a shift towards climate research in my future professional endeavors, while still engaging in neuroscience through side projects.

+***
 ### Postdoctoral Research (2021 - 2024)
 During my postdoctoral tenure at the University of Pittsburgh, I engaged in a mathematical and computational neuroscience project to better understand the integrative mechanisms of the substantia nigra pars reticulata (SNr), a critical output nucleus of the basal ganglia.
 This project emphasized understanding the SNr’s response to various inhibitory inputs, commonly referred to as the direct and indirect pathways, under both normative and dopamine-depleted conditions, the latter being a key characteristic of Parkinson's disease pathology.